David-Parker/GoldenEye/README.md

 2) On virtual machines this will measure, with a high precision, CPU steal time.

 `GoldenEye` runs as a ring-0 Linux Kernel Module.
 It runs a routine on each processor with interrupts disabled.
 This routine spins in a tight loop querying the TSC register and looking for gaps of at least 1us.
-Sums per second for each processor, as well as histogram distributuons of gap sizes are buffered into memory.
+Sums per second for each processor, as well as histogram distributions of gap sizes are buffered into memory.
 Once complete, this buffer is serialized into a json file and is available via

 ```
 /proc/goldeneye